 As Wimbledon is located within London it has numerous airports you can choose to fly into making it easy to get to the Championships.
 If coming from an international destination then it may be beneficial to arrive into London Heathrow as they have a diverse route network and boast hundreds of various airlines.
 Gatwick is also a great option as it also offers a wide range of routes and airlines at different price points.
 City, Luton and Stansted are also options you could consider but they may not be as appealing as Heathrow or Gatwick.
 But use our flight search tool to see which option is best for you.

-The Wimbledon Championships will start on the 27 June 2022, with the finals and last day being held on the 10 July 2022
+The Wimbledon Championships will start on Monday 3rd July 2023, with the finals and last day being held on Sunday 16th July 2023.

 Wimbledon is hosted at the same venue yearly and next year is no exception.
 The tournament is due to be held at the All England Lawn Tennis & Croquet Club in Wimbledon.
 The address of the event is AELTC, Church Road, SW18 5AE, Wimbledon, London.

 To get seated court tickets you first must be a member of MyWimbledon.
 Once you have an account you are able to enter into the ballot where tickets are randomly and unbiasedly selected and awarded allowing everyone a fair opportunity.
-The ballot is not currently open, but all MyWimbledon members will be notified once this has opened for 2022.
 You can get a grounds pass on the day of the tournament at one of the ticket booths, however, you must join the famous queue which usually has people queuing for days.
 If entering on a grounds pass you have the opportunity to purchase a resale ticket for one of the seated courts from one of the charity HSBC outlets on Henman Hill/Murray Mound.

 Wimbledon is a district within London, meaning if you are choosing to fly to the event you should arrive at one of London's many airports.
 Depending on where you are travelling from you can choose to arrive into Heathrow, Gatwick, City Airport, Luton or Stansted.